bobbysciacchitano/manuel/README.md

 #### Associations

-Manuel can handle an assortment of association types.
+Manuel can handle an variety of association types.
 It is the responsibility of the serializer to translate the relationship into the correct format.

 **Simple Relationship**

-This type supports returning a speciifc value and translating it to another attribute name.
-In the example above the attribute ```organisation``` will be transformed the attribute ```business```.
-This is useful for representing relationships which may be loaded async.
+This type supports registering a property on the transformed object as a resource which can be used as part of translation later on.
+In the above example, the ```organisation``` attribute is used to create a relationship of organisation to customer.

+If the relationship is an array, Manuel will iterate and return as required.

+**Linked Resources**

+Linked resources can create a URI reference to a relationship or complex data set.
+To create a linked resource, add the resource to the ```$linkedResources``` array then creating a method starting with ```linked``` which will return a string containing the link.

 #### Work in progress

+* Unit tests
+* Embedded includes
 * Sideloaded includes
-* Embedded includes
-* Link relationships representation
 * Improve documentation
-* Unit tests
-* License